Research

 Our work can be decomposed into 4 axes of research:

-THz slow-motion camera: single-pulse THz spectroscopy of real-time phenomena with µs resolution.
+THz slow-motion camera: single-pulse THz spectroscopy of real-time phenomena with µs resolution

 THz quantum photonics: single-THz-photon detection

-Quantum molecular materials via light-matter hybridization.
+Quantum molecular materials via light-matter hybridization

 Nonlinear phenomena at low energies driven by high-field THz

-Finally, are also interested in developing new experimental geometry to achieve and explore the regime of high-field THz [4].
+Finally, we are also interested in developing new experimental geometries to achieve and explore the regime of high-field THz [5].
 Recently we demonstrated a unique high-field THz source with a spectral peak centered at 2.6 THz.
 The setup relies on optical rectification of intense near-infrared pulses inside a GaP nonlinear crystal to generate THz peak fields up to 300 kV/cm.
 Our technique takes advantage of a phase grating directly etched at the surface of GaP, which enables a tilted-pulse-front configuration that optimizes phase-matching conditions.
 This high-field THz source will be used to drive coherent phenomena and explore nonlinear effects in the region between 2 and 4 THz.
+In parallel, we have explored the regime of extreme nonlinearities in 2D materials by monitoring the generation of THz high harmonics [6].
+We demonstrated a device architecture combining a multilayered graphene design, electrical gating, and a metasurface substrate that can enhance harmonic generation efficiency by more than two orders of magnitude.

 [5] W. Cui et al. High-field THz source centered at 2.6 THz.
 Opt.
-Express 31, 32468 (2023)
+Express 31, 32468 (2023) [Link], [arXiv]